top of page

 Many would have been destroyed at the end of an angle grinder, if not an overzealous driver with more boost that he, or she, could handle.

 When one thinks about all-wheel-drive and turbocharging, it’s usually the ram-raider’s favourite WRX that comes to mind.
-But well before it or its dad the Liberty RS were event conceived, Ford Australia had one, and it was bloody good.
+But well before it or its daddy the Liberty RS were conceived, Ford Australia had one, and it was a bloody good thing.

 If you have one, hang onto it – because if its not already, the Ford Laser TX-3 is sure to be a modern classic in time.